isc-projects/bind9/doc/arm/reference.rst

    anchors.

    If set to ``no``, DNSSEC validation is disabled.
-(Note: the resolver will still set the DO bit in outgoing queries indicating that it can accept DNSSEC responses, even if :any:`dnssec-validation` is disabled.)
+(Note: the resolver will still set the DO bit in outgoing queries to indicate that it can accept DNSSEC responses, even if :any:`dnssec-validation` is disabled.)

    The default is ``auto``, unless BIND is built with